JeremyLoh/price-check/README.md

 # price-check

+This program allows you to compare prices for a search term between different websites.

 Before launching the program, ensure that you are either connected to a VPN or have Tor running with an open SOCK port (default of 9050).

 If you would like to use Tor, the format for the proxy is assumed to be `socks5://127.0.0.1:9050`.
 You can change the port number from `9050` to something else by following the program prompts.

+Download the repository and ensure that you have Node.js installed.

+Navigate to the cloned repository and Run `npm install` on the command line.
+This will install the required dependencies in the `node_modules` folder.

+Run `npm start` on the command line to start the application.

 ## Configuring Tor (to change Ip address) (Linux)